Complimentary Student Memberships in Professional Associations

 All MLIS students in INFO 200 are given a complimentary (free!) one-year membership in one of the following professional associations:

 MARA students in MARA 200 are given a one-year membership in Society of American Archivists or Association for Information Science and Technology.
-You will be joined at your address on file in my.sjsu.edu
+You will be joined at your address on file in my.sjsu.edu.
+If you do not make a selection, you will not receive complimentary membership.

 We believe that this membership will enhance your understanding of the profession and the issues it faces, which is part of the content of INFO 200 and MARA 200, and encourage connections between the associations and our students.